-Aim High
+Aim High.
 Encourage THPRD to maintain the high level of productivity exhibited by Board and staff in the first 18 months of implementing the bond program.

-- " Balance forward progress in all categories and geographic areas; - " On an annual basis, comprehensively analyze progress and identify challenges; - >> Maintain focus on low overhead costs.
+- Balance forward progress in all categories and geographic areas; - On an annual basis, comprehensively analyze progress and identify challenges; - Maintain focus on low overhead costs.

-Focus on Land Acquisition
+Focus on Land Acquisition.
 The Committee should pay close attention to land acquisition efforts and results.
 Evaluate information on contacts made.
 Determine what works, what does not, and what alternatives might be pursued.
 Examine and assist staff efforts to look for additional partners.

-Develop Additional Tools & Metrics
+Develop Additional Tools and Metrics.
 The Committee should work with THPRD to develop tools to monitor and evaluate progress toward building and improving the parks, natural areas and facilities promised to the public.
 Examples include:

-- >>> Producing qualitative performance reports; - >> Developing qualitative guidelines for natural area land acquisition; - " Refining financial and planning/ production reports; - " Developing/refining mechanisms to track and/or review project management, pre-planning activities, change orders, land appraisals, and expenditure overages by category; - " Establishing an inventory of capital assets created by bond funds.
+- producing qualitative performance reports; - developing qualitative guidelines for natural area land acquisition; - refining financial and planning/production reports; - developing/refining mechanisms to track and/or review project management, preplanning activities, change orders, land appraisals, and expenditure overages by category; and, - establishing an inventory of capital assets created by bond funds.

-Visit Sites & Verify Implementations
+Visit Sites and Verify Implementations.
 To better exercise its oversight responsibilities and achieve better insight into the results of the bond projects, the Committee should visit completed projects and acquisitions.